-Last week we tried noodle sensory play with cooked pasta.
-It was part squishy and a whole lot of messy.
+Last week we tried a noodle sensory play with cooked pasta.
+It was partly squishy and a whole lot messy.
 The boys pressed the noodles through the garlic press and sliced them through the egg cutter.

 Although this cooked noodle sensory play was a blast, it was pretty much one and done.
 The cooked, colored noodles were tossed in the garbage shortly after the boys were finished.

 So this time around, let’s try something more sustainable.
 The second time we colored dry noodles, and it was another sensory play win!
 Let’s add noodles into our sensory play with this incredible noodle sensory play for kids.

 RELATED: First time with a sensory bin?
 Start here!

 - 41-quart storage bin – You’re going to want to chuck your noodles into a large container!
 I use this one from our outdoor supply bin.

 - Food coloring – I like a range of colors because it gives the noodles so much more life – plus, it’s enjoyable for me. – A win-win!

 - Funnel set – My kids have so much fun when they pour the noodles into these funnels and watch them fall out the other end!

 - Metal scooper – These are optional, but honestly?
 It adds so much to the activity because your toddler can learn to scoop and tip.